gabriel-laet/api-docs/src/docs/introduction/getting-access/index.md

 ## Create credential

-To create a credential, log into your account, access the desired environment using one option bellow and follow the page instructions.
+To create a credential, log into your account, access the desired environment using one option below and follow the page instructions.

  - For Sandbox: [https://staging.loggi.com/contas/haxor/](https://staging.loggi.com/contas/haxor/)
  - For Production: [https://loggi.com/contas/haxor/](https://loggi.com/contas/haxor/)